Freshwater Weekly Fishing Report Week of June 12, 2024

 Lavon

 GOOD.
-Water lightly stained; 76 degrees; 4.07 feet above pool.
-White bass are out on the main lake humps 30-40 feet deep with a chartreuse or white slab 1-2 ounce slab with a jig tied 18 inches above for a two banger.
-Once you get on them, you should be able to limit within an hour.
+Water lightly stained; 76 degrees; 10.56 feet above pool.
+Fishing patterns remain similar.
+White bass are out on the main lake humps 35-40 feet deep with a chartreuse or white slab 1-2 ounce slab with a jig tied 18 inches above for a two banger.
+Once you get on them, you should be able to limit them within an hour.
 Early in the morning fish will run in 15 feet of water on shallow points and then regroup in the deep water humps.
 Not a lot of surface action, but be ready to throw a 3-4.5 inch paddle tail swimbait or 3-6 inch topwater when you find some brief action.
-Channel catfish are spawning.
+Channel catfish are spawning in this submerged brush and rocks 1-7 feet.
 Fish about 2 feet away from submerged button willow bushes with a slip bobber.
 Your bobber should be 6 inches to a foot outside of the bushes.
 Pre-baiting with sour grain in a place where there are lots of bushes and riprap nearby in 1-4 feet of water helps you out tremendously.
-Crappie remain slow while the floodgates are open but can be found roaming or on structure in 7-18 feet.
+Crappie are in 25-30 feet on brush.
 Report by Carey Thorn, White Bass Fishing Texas.

 LBJ

 FAIR.
-Water stained; 78 degrees; 0.39 feet below pool.
-Rainy weekend forecast, but patterns remain consistent.
-Catfish are good in 20 feet of water on punch bait.
-Crappie are fair in 15-20 feet of water with chartreuse jigs.
+Water stained; 83 degrees; 0.25 feet below pool.
+Crappie are good in 18-24 feet of water on jigs or minnows.
 Report by Jess Rotherham, Texas Crappie Fishing Service.

 Lewisville

 FAIR.
-Water stained; 76 degrees; 4.22 feet above pool.
-White bass are fair to good on humps and points in 20-35 feet of water with slabs, jigs, and live bait.
-Keeper sized hybrid stripers are fair to good as well.
-They will be in similar depths as the white bass.
+Water stained; 80 degrees; 9.01 feet above pool.
+Little Elm boat ramp is still open.
+Most ramps are closed due to flooding, so call to check status before heading out.
+White bass are fair on humps and points in 20-35 feet of water with slabs, jigs, and live bait.
+Keeper sized hybrid stripers are fair to good in similar depths as the white bass.
 If you are keeping fish, please be aware that there are a lot of undersized hybrid stripers in the lake that look very similar to a white bass.
-Blue catfish are good on cut shad.
-Drifting mainlake humps, points, and flats near the river channel have produced in 12-32 feet of water.
-Channel catfish are fair to good, close to rip rap and on baited holes on punch bait.
-Crappie are fair in 4-25 feet of water.
-Brush piles, rock piles, stumps, standing timber, and laydowns, have all produced fish.
-Cover close to drop off ledges has been productive.
-Minnows and jigs are catching those fish.
+Blue catfish are fair on cut shad drifting mainlake humps, points, and flats near the river channel have produced in 12-32 feet of water.
+Channel catfish are fair to good, close to riprap and on baited holes on punch bait.
+Crappie are fair in 10-30 feet of water on brush piles, rock piles, stumps, standing timber, and laydowns with minnows and jigs.
+Cover close to drop off ledges has been best.
 Report by Wes Campbell, BendARod Fishing.
-Water continues to be on the rise and is dirty so fishing can be tough.
-Bass are in 4-10 feet of water with crankbaits, spinnerbaits or dragging a soft plastic.
-The best bite seems to begin at noon.

 Limestone

 GOOD.
-Water stained; 87 degrees; 0.08 feet above pool.
-The crappie are stacked up in 6012 feet this week on brush piles and standing timber.
-A lot of people have started noodling for catfish around boat ramps, bulkheads, and other places with washouts.
+Water stained; 87 degrees; 0.15 feet above pool.
+Water clarity is muddy and water level is high.
+Crappie are stacked up in 6-12 feet on brush piles and standing timber.
+Catfish can be caught noodling near boat ramps, bulkheads, and other places with washouts.
 White bass are being caught on the docks with lights at night on beetle spins.
 During the day white bass can be caught in 8-17 feet on points and flats with silver war eagle super spoons.
 Largemouth bass are still in 3 feet or less on Texas rigs, frogs, and jackhammer chatterbaits.
 Some largemouth bass have also moved back to the main lake brush, bulkheads, docks in 4-8 feet using Texas rig, and jackhammer chatterbaits for the deeper bass.
 Report by Colan Gonzales, CG’s Just Fishing Guide Service.

 Livingston

 SLOW.
 Stained; 75 degrees; 0.06 feet above pool.
-White bass on secondary points.
-5-12 feet of water using slabs.
-Catfish are still shallow, but late morning push out to drop-offs.
+Fishing patterns are consistent.
+Fishing is good for white bass up shallow on points 5-10 feet of water.
+Finding clearer water is key.
+Water is on the rise.
 Report by Michael Richardson, Lake Livingston Adventures.

 Martin Creek